-However, at times, there may be larger deficiencies that may need to be addressed.
-Conducting a home Inspection will help alleviate any unwanted surprises.
+However, at times, there may be more substantial deficiencies that may need to be addressed.
+Conducting a Home Inspection will help alleviate any unwanted surprises.
 A home inspection is a cost incurred by you, the buyer, and the day the service is performed.
 Home inspection costs range from $300-$700 depending on the size of the home and the type of service provided.
-Typically a home inspection is anywhere from 2-3 hours depending on the size of the home.
+Typically a home inspection is anywhere from 2-3 hours depending on the size of the house.

 What expenses are there when buying my first home, and when?

-What is the fee to work with The Envelope Group?
+What is the fee to work with you?

-As a valued buying client, you work with one of our Realtors® at no cost to you.
-The fee for our service is entirely covered by the home seller, which is the industry standard.
+None!
+As a valued buying client, you work with us at no cost to you.
+The fee for our service is entirely covered by the home seller.

 What is the First-Time Home Buyers’ Tax Credit (HBTC)?

-The First-Time Home Buyers’ Tax Credit (HBTC) is a non-refundable tax credit intended to help first time buyers cover costs associated with purchasing a home, and must be claimed in the year the property was purchased.
-You can claim an amount of $5,000 for the purchase of a qualifying home, if both of the following apply:
+The First-Time Home Buyers’ Tax Credit (HBTC) is a non-refundable tax credit intended to help first time buyers cover costs associated with purchasing a home and must be claimed in the year the property was acquired.
+You can request an amount of $5,000 for the purchase of a qualifying home if both of the following apply:

 • you or your spouse or common-law partner acquired a qualifying home; and

-• you did not live in another home owned by you or your spouse or common-law partner in the year of acquisition or in any of the four preceding years (first-time home buyer).
+• you did not live in another house owned by you or your spouse or common-law partner in the year of acquisition or any of the four preceding years (first-time home buyer).

 Do I have to pay Land Transfer Tax?

-When you buy land or an interest in land in Ontario, you pay land transfer tax.
-First-time homebuyers of an eligible home may be eligible for a refund of all or part of the tax.
+When you buy land or an interest in property in Ontario, you pay a land transfer tax.
+First-time homebuyers of an eligible home may qualify for a refund of all or part of the fee.

-To claim a refund, you must be at least 18 years of age, you cannot have owned a home or an interest in a home anywhere in the world, and your spouse cannot have owned a home or interest in a home, anywhere in the world while he or she was your spouse.
+To claim a refund, you must be at least 18 years of age, you cannot have owned a home or an interest in a home anywhere in the world, and your spouse cannot have owned a home or investment in a house, anywhere in the world while he or she was your spouse.
 Previous ownership in a home means you do not qualify for the land transfer tax first-time homebuyer’s refund.
-The method of acquiring the home (e.g., purchase, gift or through an inheritance) is not relevant.
+The method of acquiring the house (e.g., purchase, gift or through inheritance) is not relevant.